We were invited to argue the case for the proposition on The Big Questions last Sunday.

 These religious apologists provided, unassisted, the episode’s most convincing illustration of why the primacy of religious belief over individual rights militates against everything essential to a civilised society.
 “I may not agree with what you have to say”, they said, “and I will defend to the death my right to stop you saying it.”

 We just got the popcorn and watched.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.